plan2net/sierrha/README.md

 ## Changelog

+* 0.3.4 Set as compatible with v10 LTS
 * 0.3.3
   * Add fallbacks for missing error content
   * Do not throw exceptions in case of configuration errors by default